Madhugupta95/Swiggy_Recommendation_Models/README.md

 ![image](https://github.com/Madhugupta95/Swiggy_Recommendation_Models/assets/117964914/71f0320f-26c1-4be7-a95d-8719a57f4ca7)

-## Challenges 🛠️
+## Overcoming Data Retrieval Challenges ⚙️

 ### Data Extraction Challenges

-Extracting relevant and accurate data from Swiggy's website presented initial challenges due to the site's structure.
+Acquiring pertinent and precise data from Swiggy's website posed initial hurdles due to the site's intricate structure.

+## Navigating the Model Selection Maze ⚖️

 ### Model Selection Dilemma

-Choosing the perfect machine learning model for restaurant recommendations required careful consideration and experimentation.
+The process of choosing the optimal machine learning model for restaurant recommendations demanded thoughtful consideration and experimentation.

+## Crafting the Web Interface 🛠️

 ### Web Page Development Hurdles

-Creating an interactive web interface with HTML, CSS, and Python posed design and implementation challenges.
+Embarking on the creation of an interactive web interface with HTML, CSS, and Python presented design and implementation challenges.